Police Tuesday were seeking the second of two motorists who fatally struck a pedestrian in Reseda.

 “The driver of the Honda Accord remained at scene and cooperated with the investigation,” police said.
 “Moments after the initial collision, the pedestrian who was down on the ground was struck by a dark-color sedan (that) was also traveling northbound on Tampa Avenue passing Hart Street.
 The dark-color sedan failed to stop.”

-The driver of the Honda Accord, 35-year-old Gerardo Garciavara, was booked on suspicion of driving under the influence of alcohol.
-His hometown was not known.
-No description was available of the driver being sought.
+The driver of the Honda, whose name was not immediately released, was arrested on suspicion of driving under the influence of alcohol.
+No description was available of the hit-and-run motorist who is being sought.

-A standing reward of up to $50,000 was in effect, approved by the Los Angeles City Council in 2015, for information that helps solve a fatal hit-and-run.
+A standing reward of up to $50,000 was in effect, offered in 2015 by the Los Angeles City Council, for information that helps solve a fatal hit-and-run.

 Anyone with information on the case was urged to call the LAPD Valley Traffic Division at 818-644-8029; 877-LAPD-247; or Crime Stoppers at 800-222-TIPS.